laminas/laminas-validator/docs/book/validator-chains.md

 > ### Installation requirements
 >
-> The validator chain depends on the zend-servicemanager component, so be sure
+> The validator chain depends on the laminas-servicemanager component, so be sure
 > to have it installed before getting started:
 >
 > ```bash
-> $ composer require zendframework/zend-servicemanager
+> $ composer require laminas/laminas-servicemanager
 > ```

 Often, multiple validations should be applied to some value in a particular